Interactive Brokers vs Capital.com Comparison

 Who offers more research tools, Interactive Brokers or Capital.com?

-In terms of research and research tools Interactive Brokers gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Trading Central (Recognia).
-In comparison Capital.com has the tools listed here: Daily Market Commentary and Stock Charts., neither have Autochartist and Social Trading / Copy Trading
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Interactive Brokers delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Trading Central (Recognia).
+Capital.com, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+Neither have Autochartist and Social Trading / Copy Trading

 Overall winner: Interactive Brokers